Skip to content

 ParamDescription

 nameInternal identifier (e.g. project, invoice).
-Used in API queries — lowercase, no spaces is the convention.
+Used in API queries — lowercase, no spaces by convention.

 labelDisplay name shown in the UI (e.g. Project, Invoice).

 add_fromControls where entities of this type can be created.
 Reference a menu entity to show this type in the "New …" button when that menu is active.
 Reference an entity type to allow adding this type as a child on any instance of that type.
-Reference a specific entity to allow it only under that one entity.
+Reference a specific entity to allow creating this type only as a child of that specific entity.
 Without this, the "Add" button will never offer this type.

-default_parentWhen a new entity of this type is created, the referenced entity is automatically added as an additional _parent.
+default_parentWhen a new entity of this type is created, the entity set here is automatically added as an additional _parent.
 Useful for routing new records into a fixed folder regardless of where the user clicked "Add".

 WARNING